wolfboys/fluss/website/docs/security/authentication.md

 3.  **Client-side Plugin Packaging**  :
 To enable plugin functionality on the client side, include the plugin JAR in your application’s classpath.
 This allows the Fluss client to auto-discover the plugin during runtime.
 4. **Configure the desired protocol**:
-  * `security.protocol.map` – for server-side listener authentication and use the `com.alibaba.fluss.security.auth.AuthenticationPlugin#authProtocol()` as protocol identifier.
+  * `security.protocol.map` – for server-side listener authentication and use the `org.apache.fluss.security.auth.AuthenticationPlugin#authProtocol()` as protocol identifier.
-  * `client.security.protocol` – for client-side authentication and use the `com.alibaba.fluss.security.auth.AuthenticationPlugin#authProtocol()` as protocol identifier
+  * `client.security.protocol` – for client-side authentication and use the `org.apache.fluss.security.auth.AuthenticationPlugin#authProtocol()` as protocol identifier